Zero-Ryftwalker/Zero-Ryftwalker/README.md

 For the most part I'm self-taught, using online resources that are free, as well as running Linux systems on my computer.
 Currently, I am dual booting Linux Mint and Void Linux, Void is my main system, while Mint is a host system for my upcoming project.

-My upcoming project is going to be a Linux From Scratch setup on my secondary SSD, I am going to log it in a repository so that you all can see my progress.
-The system I build is probably never going to leave my PC, but honestly that isn't something I'm worried about.
-It is mainly just to familiarize myself with the Linux kernel.
-I wouldn't mind feedback though once I get it up and running.

 Anyways, I will stop yapping as I don't want to keep you all here forever.
 It is nice to see everyone and I can't wait to share my progress with you all.

 Cheers - Zero Ryftwalker